Elinor Florence, Author

 I secretly admire those women who at a certain age, chop their hair off, let it go gray, and embrace the “au naturel” look.
 They are the true flower children of today.

-As for me, I’m still stubbornly trying to show my hair who’s boss.
+As for me, I’m still stubbornly trying to show my hair who’s boss!

 * * * * *

-We stay in close touch by telephone with my mother-in-law Gerda Drews, who lives in a residence for seniors in Berlin, Germany.
-Gerda was born in Berlin 91 years ago and has lived there ever since.
-As a teenager she survived the bombing of Berlin and the occupation by the Russian army, she saw the Berlin Wall being built in 1961 just a few blocks from her home (which was happily located on the western side), and saw the wall torn down again in 1989.
-She has endured much suffering with grace and humour.
+We stay in touch by telephone with my mother-in-law Gerda Drews, who lives in a residence for seniors in Berlin, Germany.
+Gerda was born in Berlin in 1927 and has lived there ever since.
+As a teenager, pictured below, she survived the bombing of Berlin and the occupation by the Russian army.

 * * * * *